redis/redis-doc/topics/programmability.md

 It is possible to modify the maximum time a script can be executed with millisecond precision, either via `redis.conf` or by using the `CONFIG SET` command.
-The configuration parameter affecting max execution time is called `script-time-limit`.
+The configuration parameter affecting max execution time is called `busy-reply-threshold`.

 When a script reaches the timeout threshold, it isn't terminated by Redis automatically.
 Doing so would violate the contract between Redis and the scripting engine that ensures that scripts are atomic.